litrik/gsheet-resources/README.md

 ![Logo](resources/logo.png)

-## What's this?
+## What is this?

-**gsheet-resources** is a tool to export/convert the strings in a Google Sheet into resource files for Android apps.
+**gsheet-resources** is a tool that allows you to export/convert the strings in a Google Sheet into resource files for Android and Kotlin Multiplatform apps.

 Storing the translations of an app in a Google Sheet is simple and easy.
  - It allows customers to change the strings of an app without having to learn any "real" translation tools (e.g. to edit PO files)